 Before using fungicides, growers should check with their crop handler for individual restrictions on certain active ingredients.
-Chlorothalonil (Bravo, Echo, Equus) and mancozeb (Dithane, Manzate, Penncozeb) are broad-spectrum fungicides that have been used for fruit rot control for decades but are not effective for cottonball control.
-The two other main classes of fungicides used on cranberries are the sterol demethylation inhibitors (Indar, Orbit/Tilt/Propimax/Topaz, Proline) and the strobilurins (Abound, Evito).
+Chlorothalonil (Bravo, Echo, Equus) and mancozeb (Dithane, Manzate, Penncozeb) are broad spectrum fungicides that can be used by some growers for fruit rot control but are not effective for cottonball control.
+However, as Maximum Residue Limits (MRLs) for chlorothalonil and mancozeb continue to become more stringent in certain countries, pay close attention to handler guidelines for rule changes and restrictions as these products may not be allowable at key management windows for the fruit rot complex.
+The two other main classes of fungicides used on cranberries are the sterol demethylation inhibitors (Indar, Orbit/Tilt/Propimax/Topaz, Proline) and the strobilurins (Abound, Evito, Satori, Aframe).
 The Fungicide Resistance Action Committee (FRAC) codes for sterol demethylation inhibitors and strobilurins are 3 and 11, respectively.
 To prevent selecting for strains of pathogens resistant to fungicides, growers should not apply more than two sprays of fungicides with the same FRAC code per growing season.

-Two relatively new products, Quadris Top and Quilt Xcel, are premixed combinations of fungicides.
+Quadris Top and Quilt Xcel are premixed combinations of fungicides.
 Quadris Top is a premixed combination of the active ingredient in Abound (azoxystrobin) and difenoconazole, a fungicide new to cranberry.
 In recent trials, Quadris Top has been very effective in controlling both fruit rot and cottonball.
-To use Quadris Top, you must have the supplemental (2ee) labeling on hand.
 Quilt Xcel is a premixed combination of the active ingredients of Abound (azoxystrobin) and Orbit/Tilt (propiconazole).
 It also has been very effective in controlling cottonball in field trials.
-Although the Quilt Xcel label lists fruit rots, it recommends applications at early bloom rather than later as is generally needed for good control of fruit rot.
+Although the Quilt Xcel label lists fruit rots, it is not as efficacious for fruit rots compared to the other registered conventional materials.
 Therefore, Quilt Xcel should be considered a cottonball fungicide rather than general fruit rot fungicide.
-While these products are new to cranberry, the fungicide modes of action are not.
+While these products are newer to cranberry, the fungicide modes of action are not.
 Both Quadris Top and Quilt Xcel are combinations of group 3 and group 11 fungicides.
 Note that because they both contain azoxystrobin, they have a 14-day water holding restriction after application.

-Two newer "soft" fungicides are now labeled for use on cranberries.
+Two newer "soft" fungicides are labeled for use on cranberries, and both are permitted for use in organic production.
 The active ingredient in Oso is polyoxin D zinc salt, which inhibits the formation of chitin, a building block of fungal cell walls.
-Although it is a natural fermentation product of a bacterium, Oso is not currently permitted for use in organic production.
 The active ingredient in Regalia is an extract of giant knotweed (Reynoutria sachalinensis), which is believed to induce a plant's natural defense mechanisms.
-Regalia is permitted for use in organic production.
 In Wisconsin trials, Oso and Regalia have been inconsistent in their level of control for both fruit rot and cottonball.
-In most trials they suppress disease, but they are usually less effective than the sterol demethylation inhibitor and strobilurin fungicides.
+In some trials they suppress disease, but they are usually less effective than the sterol demethylation inhibitor and strobilurin fungicides.